The 1968-1970 Dodge Chargers are some of the more popular muscle cars with a unique aggressive body style.

 I am one of those fans of the old B-body Chargers and own a 1968 version which I have slowly been restoring from the ground up.

-Over the years I have been asked many questions about the Charger and decide to write this post to answer with my experience of buying and restoring an old Charger.
+Over the years, I have been asked many questions about the Charger and decided to write this post to answer my experience of buying and restoring an old Charger.

 How Much Will a 1968-70 Dodge Charger Cost?

 The cost can vary widely from a basic rusted shell at $2000-$5000 up to a Hemi Charger at $150,000 or more.

 The price of old muscle cars only increases by the year, steadily going up in value.

 This steady increase in value is great if you already own one but gets more costly for anyone saving up to buy one.

 Since the cost can vary so much to find the current value of a 68-70 Charger looking at sites such as eBay can give a good idea.

 Websites such as Craigslist can give a good idea of cost, but eBay is the best way to see prices, in my opinion, since you can see the bidding.

 The grill is another expensive part that will add dramatically to the cost of a restoration.

 All the small parts add up and will have to be tracked down and bought, so the more that is included, the better, even if it needs to be rebuilt.